Since 1999, AUSA's Family Readiness Directorate has worked to support the needs and interests of Army families by:

 Family Readiness Department

-Patty Barron joined the staff at the Association of the United States Army (AUSA) in January of 2012 as AUSA’s Director of Family Programs.
+Patty Barron joined the staff at the Association of the United States Army (AUSA) in January of 2012 as AUSA’s Director of Family Readiness.

 She supports all AUSA family programs and activities by providing management and oversight to all directorate activities to include: establishing and maintaining relationships with the Department of Defense and non-government organizations, representing AUSA on Department of Defense and Department of the Army councils and working groups, disseminating information to Army families on current programs and benefits, and working closely with other AUSA directorates by engaging in AUSA chapter and installation visits to keep abreast of issues and challenges facing today’s Army families.